Liger: Profile and Information

 The liger cubs are born blind and are incredibly vulnerable, as with the young of other large felines.
 They also depend heavily on their mother for their first six months of life.

 As with lion cubs, young ligers have darker spots on their fur that help provide them with extra camouflage.
-Such spots also remain on ligers, as with some adult lions, and are most common on their underside.
+Such spots remain on ligers, as with some adult lions, and are most common on their underside.

 Unfortunately, many liger cubs are born with congenital disabilities and do not always survive more than a week.